michaelkenmiyajima/all-counties-list/README.md

 # all-counties-list
-All US counties and all lat and longs for each, json, txt forms source:https://www.census.gov/geographies/reference-files/time-series/geo/gazetteer-files.html
+All US counties and all lat and longs for each, json, txt forms\n source:https://www.census.gov/geographies/reference-files/time-series/geo/gazetteer-files.html